 The Network meets on the 1st Tuesday of each month from 10.30am -12.30pm, please join the eGroup to keep updated on meeting venues and monthly presentations.

-Liverpool Youth Council (LYC) is a group of 12 people aged 12-24 years who either work, volunteer or study in the Liverpool Local Government Area (LGA).
+Liverpool Youth Council (LYC) is a group of 12 people aged 12-24 years who either live, work or study in the Liverpool Local Government Area (LGA).

 Established by Liverpool City Council in 1999 as part of its Youth Strategy, LYC meets regularly to make decisions about issues affecting local young people and to influence Council's policies and decisions towards young people.
 It is a committee of Council and reports to Council.